As part of Centrica’s People & Planet Plan, the company has committed to reducing its total carbon footprint by 40% by

 We are commencing with rollout of the vans in high pollution areas and for drivers who are able to install at-home chargers.
 Centrica has also committed to make its 1,500 company cars EV only in the same time frame, and to never purchase another ICE vehicle again.

-To demonstrate this commitment, Centrica signed up to EV100 in 2019.
-EV100 is a global initiative that brings together forward-looking companies that want to accelerate the transition to EVs and make electric transport the new normal by 2030.
-As part of this group, Centrica will be able share learning about the roll-out and drive the transition forward together.
+Centrica remains a signatory of EV100, which we signed up to in 2019 - a global initiative that brings together forwardlooking companies that want to accelerate the transition to EVs and make electric transportation the new normal by 2030.
+As part of this group, Centrica will be able share learning about the rollout to drive the transition forward together.

 Engineers will be using Centrica Business Solutions Fleet Charger Management system and driver app.
 The solution acts

 as a virtual fuel card and makes it possible to plug in to any standard charger, whether at home, at the workplace or on the

 road and be automatically reimbursed for the charging costs.

 The company is currently increasing the EV engineer workforce through training existing engineers, recruiting new engineers, and creating 1,000 new engineering apprenticeships by the end of 2022, and at least an additional 2,500 apprentices by 2030.

 Having already deployed 200 vans to date, we’ve completed over 218,000 miles – saving 30,000 litres of diesel or the

 equivalent of 193 barrels of oil.
 Using its capabilities as a lead EV charge-point installer in the UK, Centrica has installed